Originally published in January 2018

-As a car owner, you likely understand that your windshield protects you from debris, UV radiation and weather elements such as rain.
+As a car owner in Sarasota, FL, you likely understand that your windshield protects you from debris, UV radiation and weather elements such as rain.
 What you might not realize is that it has many other functions.
 In fact, it’s an integral part of your car’s safety restraint system.
 Because of that, it’s very important to keep your front window in tip-top shape, and Mr. Auto Glass can help.

 Safety Functions in the Event of a Crash